AI4Bharat/indicnlp.ai4bharat.org/content/pages/samanantar.md

 <!-- The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/data/all-without-supara.zip) -->

-The entire dataset can be downloaded from [here](https://storage.googleapis.com/samanantar-public/V0.2/data/en2indic/samanatar-en-indic-v0.2.zip)
+The entire dataset can be downloaded from [Samanantar v0.3](https://storage.googleapis.com/samanantar-public/V0.3/source_wise_splits.zip).

+The folder has 2 directories
+- existing - all existing data compiled before samanantar
+- created - mined as part of samanantar
+- We have separate sub-dir for each source

-The language wise splits can be found in the table below.
+The language wise splits for **Samanantar v0.2** can be found in the table below.
 Each link contains the number of sentence pairs in millions.

 | Language Pair | Link     |
 | -------- | -------- |